jitsi/handbook/docs/dev-guide/iframe.md

 ```
 * **setLargeVideoParticipant** - Displays the participant with the participant ID (Jid) that is passed on the large video.

-If no participant ID is passed, a particpant is picked based on the dominant/pinned speaker settings.
+If no participant ID is passed, a particpant is picked based on the dominant, pinned speaker settings.

 ```javascript
 api.setLargeVideoParticipant(participantId);